infix

 c23_nodiscard size_t infix_forward_get_num_args(const infix_forward_t *)

-Retrieves the number of arguments for a forward trampoline.
+Gets the total number of arguments for a forward trampoline.

 Chapter 8: Performance & Memory Management